-But other factors are also in play that determine how much cash you can get for a title loan.
+But other factors also determine how much cash you can get for a title loan.
 These include your state, employment, credit history, and other qualifying factors.

 How much cash you can get for a car title loan will depend on several factors, the most important being the amount of equity you can use for the loan collateral.

 The first step to determine how much cash you can get would be to see what your vehicle is worth on the resale market.
-By checking the current value, you can know much it would be worth if you were to sell your car.
-Your local lender will want to know the worth of the vehicle to determine what they are willing to loan you based on its security value.
-The total loan value of your car will depend on comparison sale prices and there are other variables that include demand for your specific make and model.
+By checking the current value, you can know what it would be worth if you sell your car.
+Your local lender will want to know the vehicle’s worth to determine what they are willing to loan you based on its security value.
+The total loan value of your car will depend on comparison sale prices and other variables, including demand for your specific make and model.
 Even though a car title loan lender may see significant equity in your car, they still need to figure out how much they can get for it at a vehicle auction.

-Newer vehicles with low mileage will often bring a premium value on the resale market and that bodes well when you try to determine how much you can get for a title loan.
+Newer vehicles with low mileage will often bring a premium value on the resale market, which bodes well when determining how much you can get for a title loan.
 If your vehicle is valued at $7,000 or higher, you could qualify for a maximum loan amount of $13,000 or higher with some lenders.

-How much cash you can get will vary by state law and insurer; typically most companies will allow anywhere from 50% – 75% of the value of the asset as collateral for a single use auto title loan.
-Other vehicle valuation factors can reduce the amount of cash available to you from a title loan.
-These can include what the lender sees during an in person vehicle inspection as well as any issues that may come up when they check vehicle accident reports and other databases.
+How much cash you can get will vary by state law and insurer; typically, most companies will allow anywhere from 50% – 75% of the asset’s value as collateral for an auto title loan.
+Other vehicle valuation factors can reduce the cash available from a title loan.
+These can include what the lender sees during an in person vehicle inspection, as well as any issues that may come up when they check vehicle accident databases.

-While your vehicle value is the most important factor in determining how much cash you can get, there are other factors in play.
-For instance, do you live in a state that has lending limits or caps on how much a title lender can offer?
+While your vehicle value is the most important factor in determining how much cash you can get, other factors are in play.
+For instance, do you live in a state with lending limits or caps on how much a title lender can offer?
 If so you may be limited to lower amounts on online title loans of as little as $1,000.
-These loan limits vary by state and it’s important to stay on top of the lending regulations before you reach out to a lender.
+These loan limits vary by state, and it’s important to stay on top of the lending regulations before you reach out to a lender.

 Lastly, what type of secured equity are you using as collateral for this title loan?
 Is it something common like a vehicle or truck?
-Or are you trying to borrow money by using a boat or motorcycle as collateral for a title loan?
-Of course, cars and trucks are going to have much higher values than a boat or motorbike and you can expect the loan amount that’s offered to you by a lender to be much lower if you have something like a boat or motorcycle that’s simply not worth nearly as much as a car or truck.
+Or are you trying to borrow money using a boat or motorcycle as collateral for a title loan?
+Of course, cars and trucks will have much higher values than a boat or motorbike.
+You can expect the loan amount offered by a lender to be much lower if you have a boat or motorcycle that’s not worth nearly as much as a car or truck.

-At the end of the day, determining how much cash you can get for a car title loan is based on several factors; your vehicle’s value, your employment status, and your credit history among others and you can often estimate these amounts to determine exactly how much you can borrow.
-Start with an online title lending calculator to come up with different scenarios that show loan amounts and expected monthly payments.
-Factor in any requirements and lending caps that could be assessed because of your age and financial history and you should have a rather detailed estimate that shows how much you can borrow with a car title loan.
+Determining how much cash you can get for a car title loan is based on several factors; your vehicle’s value, employment status, and credit history, among others.
+You can often estimate these amounts to determine how much you can borrow.
+Start with an online title lending calculator to develop different scenarios that show loan amounts and expected monthly payments.
+Factor in any requirements and lending caps that could be assessed because of your age and financial history and you should have a detailed estimate showing how much you can borrow with a car title loan.